 Cut Back The Carats

 The biggest diamond you can afford isn’t necessarily the best choice.
-The most important consideration to make with a diamond’s size is how it is going to look on your girlfriend’s hand.
-Fortunately, the Diamond Database has a handy tool that will allow you to preview a given diamond on a finger with adjustable dimensions, so that you don’t end up with a comically large ring compared to your girlfriend’s hand.
+The most important consideration to make with a diamond’s size is how it is going to look on your partner’s hand.
+Fortunately, the Diamond Database has a handy tool that allows you to preview a given diamond on a sample finger, so you don’t end up with a comically large ring compared to your partner’s hand.

 The Two Key Factors

-The cut of a diamond makes the biggest aesthetic difference out of the 4 C’s.
-It determines how light reflects from the stone (brightness), sparkles across the surface (scintillation) and how it disperses light (fire).
-The cut quality scale is simpler than the others, with grades simply having names like Good, Very Good and Ideal.
+The cut of a diamond makes the biggest aesthetic difference out of the four C’s.
+It determines how light reflects from the stone (brightness), sparkles across the surface (scintillation), and disperses light (fire).
+The cut quality scale is simpler than the others with grades simply having names like Good, Very Good, and Ideal.
 Above all else, a quality shimmer is going to give the diamond a look of luxury.
 Cuts have the added benefit of hiding visible imperfections when done right.

-The ring’s color is the last of the 4 C’s and is one of the most important along with cut.
-Color is gradd on a letter system with D being the best and Z being the worst.
+The ring’s color is the last of the four C’s and is one of the most important along with the cut.
+Color is graded on a letter system with D being the best and Z being the worst.
 At D the diamond is colorless, and as you get to Z it gradually takes on a yellow color.
-D, E and F grade diamonds are going to cost you a pretty big chunk of change, but G, H, I and even J diamonds can all look perfectly fine to the eye.
+D, E, and F grade diamonds are going to cost you a pretty big chunk of change, but G, H, I, and even J diamonds can all look perfectly fine to the eye.
 Matching the cut and color of the diamond with the color of the ring is key to making a diamond’s color look its best.

 How Much Can I Expect To Spend?

 To get a solid diamond, you don’t need to drop that much.
 Let’s see how much a diamond will cost with the following characteristics: